2degrees/django-wsgi/docs/source/embedded-apps.rst

 ===========================

-The other WSGI frameworks support running external applications from within the current WSGI application and Django does now thanks to *twod.wsgi*.
+The other WSGI frameworks support running external applications from within the current WSGI application and Django does now thanks to *django-wsgi*.
 This gives you the ability to serve 3rd party applications on-the-fly, as well as control the requests they get and the responses they return (in order to filter them or replace them completely).